rice-apps/servery-app/README.md

 We are currently live at: http://servery.riceapps.org

-- Web Client: AngularJS and ReactJS
+- Web Client: ReactJS (There used to be an AngularJS dependancy, but it has since been removed)
 - Server: Flask
 - Database: Any SQL compliant database